Making a meaningful contribution

 **Percentage of workforce which is black

-Although staff numbers may fluctuate from year to year, the racial and gender representation has remained relatively constant, reflecting the Group’s respect for diversity in race and gender.
-Although marginal, representation of black employees has increased which is indicative of transformation as a key driver and business imperative.
-With high retention and tenure of employees creating limited opportunities, this does remain a challenge.
+Although staff numbers may fluctuate from year to year, the racial and gender representation has remained relatively constant, reflecting the Group’s respect for the promotion of diversity in race and gender.
+With high retention and tenure of employees creating limited opportunities, rapid transformation remains a challenge.
+However, marginal, representation of black employees has increased which is indicative of transformation as a key driver and business imperative for the Group.

 |Employee headcount by race and gender (%)|